 The greatest thing about the Internet is that nobody really owns it.
+Everyone can access it.
+But not everyone know how the Internet work.
+Well, it’s good to be informed about what are we using.
+So let’s talk all about the working of the Internet.
 It is a global collection of networks, both big and small connected together in many different ways to form the single entity that we know as the Internet.
 The name ‘Internet’ comes from this idea of interconnected networks.

 Since its beginning in 1969, the Internet has grown from four host computer systems to tens of millions.
 However, just because nobody owns the Internet, it doesn’t mean it is not monitored and maintained in different ways.
 The Internet Society, a non-profit group established in 1992, oversees the formation of the policies and protocols that define how we use and interact with the Internet.
 There are many concepts used in internet and it is very hard to understand but i divided those internet concepts in several parts so everyone can understand how internet works .